VEckardt/Report_AssignedRolesbyProject/README.md

 # Use Case
 The following Use Cases are covered
-- As a User I want to see to which Roles and Groups I am assigned
+- As a User I want to see to which Roles and Groups I am assigned to, respecting the current project that I have selected.
 - As an Administrator I want to review to which Roles and Groups a specific user is assigned to

 # Report Layout